By Jehangir A. Merchant

 About the author: (Rai) Jehangir A. Merchant has served Ismaili institutions as an Alwaez, teacher and writer for five decades, both in an honorary and professional capacity.
-He currently resides in Vancouver, Canada.
-This article appeared under an earlier revision in Ilm, the magazine Alwaez edited when he served with the Ismaili Tariqah and Religious Education Board (ITREB) for the United Kingdom.
+This article is a revision of an earlier piece in Ilm, the magazine Alwaez edited when he served with the Ismaili Tariqah and Religious Education Board (ITREB) for the United Kingdom.

 Other articles by the same author on this Web Site:

 - The Story of Noah’s Ark in the Holy Qur’an